cysdavid/magnetoStokes/README.md

 ![Soln.jpg](images/Soln.jpg)

 This code can also be used to compare lab data to theoretical predictions.
-The example notebook demonstrates how to make the following figure of theory (magenta) plotted over videoframes of a dye steak experiment:
+The example notebook demonstrates how to make the following figure of theory (magenta) plotted over videoframes of a dye streak experiment:

 ![Dye.jpg](images/Dye.jpg)